“It’s me, hi!”

 After leaving sixth form, skipping university and applying for work experience within all the big publications (I was convinced I wanted to be a journalist) I spent six months jumping around huge magazines and newspapers in London from GQ to The Independent.

 My last placement was at Harpers Bazaar, on the web team.
-That placement was officially my turning point - I saw social media for what it could be (this is pre-Instagram!) and I knew it had the potential to be a huge industry one day.
+That placement was officially my turning point - I saw social media for what it could be (this is pre-Instagram!) and I knew it had the potential to be huge.

-Not long after, I got my first job in social media, working in travel and managing a handful of social accounts.
+Not long after, I got my first job in social media, working in travel and managing a handful of social accounts at TUI.

 I stayed at this place when I was in Thailand and meeting this guy was one of the best things that’s happened to me, ever.
 (And yeah, I look about five years old)

-A few months after I returned I found my next opportunity and started a new role at Canon.
-Again, looking back, little old me turned up to a huge office, 300+ people, telling highly experienced marketing managers how I was going to grow their social media accounts and build an online community for their legacy brand.
+A few months after I returned, I found my next opportunity and started a new role at Canon.
+Again, looking back, little old me turned up to a huge office, 300+ people, telling a bunch of highly experienced marketers how I was going to grow their social media accounts and build them an online community for their legacy brand.

 They must’ve thought that was fking wild - I was in my early 20s, the senior positions were all male dominated (the CMO at the time GRILLED me) but I just did, not, care.

-Canon UK’s Instagram community grew from 10,000 to 100,000 quickly and when I left over four years later, 400,000 people were a part of our hub which I was so proud of.
+Canon UK’s Instagram community grew from 10,000 to 100,000 quickly and when I left over four years later, 400,000 people followed their Instagram channel which I was so proud of.

 In my four and half years I covered a lot of ground and I feel so lucky that I got to be a part of it.
 A big part of my role was getting to know Instagrammers in UK and Ireland and our Instameets were huge.
 We opened up a closed tube station in London (there’s one hidden away on the end of The Strand - we went THERE and it was so cool!), hired the caves underneath Somerset House and put on a gig (the more secret our venues - the better), turned a big mansion into a Christmas wonderland and the photos the Instagrammers took - and the hashtag reach, was always insane.
-The photo you can see here, it was from the biggest event I’d hosted - 150+ people came to see us in Knightsbridge and not going to lie, the “pink event” (as people lovingly called it) was spoken about a long time afterwards.
+The photo you can see here, it was from the biggest event I’d hosted - 150+ people came to see us in Knightsbridge.

 I also held social media coaching sessions at the Wimbledon Open for sports photographers.
 I travelled down to the Royal Navy headquarters to hang out with photographers for their centenary (3am, whiskey bar, sailors - it was a wild night haha).
 I travelled to trade shows in and around Europe, went on a photography trip to Iceland where we saw the Northern Lights (!) - how lucky was I?!